 Anticipating these questions will help you craft a message that resonates with your audience.

-Once you know your audience, you must develop a message that speaks to their needs.
+Once you know your audience, you must develop a message that meets their needs.

 This message should be clear, concise, and memorable.
 It should also be consistent across all of your channels of Communication.